 Everything you’ve ever wanted to know about ClamXAV but were afraid to ask.
 We launched version 3 in August 2018, so here’s a round up of the most common questions we've been asked.
 And the answers we give!

 This is because you're still using ClamXAV 2 without having an active subscription installed.
 ClamXAV 3 was released as a subscription product in August 2018.
 To continue receiving virus definition updates (also known as malware database updates) in ClamXAV 2, you need to upgrade to a subscription and install the new registration key.
 More details below.

 ClamXAV 3 requires a 64 bit Mac running macOS 10.10 (Yosemite) or newer.

 ClamXAV 2 requires an Intel Mac running Mac OS X 10.6.8 or newer.
 ClamXAV 2 will accept a subscription to allow it to receive updates to the malware database.
-Without an active subscription, ClamXAV 2 will not receive malware database updates beyond 31st October 2018.
+Without an active subscription, ClamXAV 2 stopped receiving virus definition updates beyond 31st October 2018.
 The final version of ClamXAV 2 is available here.

 Existing ClamXAV 2 customers can upgrade to a subscription for ClamXAV 3 and obtain a 50% discount.

 Validate your eligibility to upgrade via the Upgrade page on our website.